Make your voice heard!

 Please note: Georgia is an open registration state, which means that you do not have to specify your political party when you register to vote.

 How do I confirm that I’m registered to vote?

 Once your voter registration application is approved, you will receive a voter registration card in the mail that tells you your voting precinct.

 You can check whether you’re already registered to vote at your current home address in Georgia by entering your information under “MVP Login” on the Georgia Secretary of State’s My Voter Page.
 If you realize your information is not up to date, see above for “How do I register to vote?”.

 Where can I find registration deadlines, sample ballots or information on my U.S. or State District?

 Your My Voter Page will also provide you with helpful information such as your polling location, your early voting locations and times, a sample ballot, and your U.S. Congressional District and Georgia Senate and House Districts.

 You must register to vote 30 days BEFORE an election.
 The Georgia Secretary of State posts registration deadline and election dates that you can check to ensure you register in time to vote.
-So, if you plan to vote in the upcoming November 3, 2020 election, the county election office must receive it by October 5.
+So, if you plan to vote in the November 5, 2024 Presidential Election, the county election office must receive it by October 5.